HL7/VhDir/pages/_includes/vhdir-practitioner-summary.md

 #### Complete Summary of the Mandatory Requirements

-1. At least one identifier in `Organization.identifier`
-    -   NPI preferred
-    -   Tax id is allowed
-    -   Local id is allowed in addition to 'authoritative' identifier
-1. One boolean value in `Organization.active`
+1. A boolean value in `practitioner.active`
-1. At least one name in `Organization.name`
+1. One name in `practitioner.name`
-1. At least one  contact in `Organization.telecom`
+1. At least one contact point associated with the practitioner in `practitioner.telecom`
-1. At least one address in `Organization.address`
+1. At least one address associated with the practitioner in `practitioner.address`
+1. A gender in `practitioner.gender`
-1. At least one endpoint in `Organization.endpoint`
+1. A birth date in `practitioner.birthDate`